arviiyer/CTI-Framework/README.md

 ## Objective

-This project aims to build a robust Cyber Threat Intelligence Framework by leveraging industry-standard tools such as MISP for threat intelligence sharing, Splunk for real-time threat analysis, and TheHive for incident response.
-The objective is to ingest open-source threat feeds into MISP, integrate these feeds into Splunk to enable dynamic threat analysis, and automate alerting in TheHive to enhance the organization's ability to rapidly respond to cyber threats.
+This project aims to build a robust Cyber Threat Intelligence Framework by leveraging industry-standard tools such as MISP for threat intelligence sharing, Wazuh for real-time threat analysis, and TheHive for incident response.
+The objective is to ingest open-source threat feeds into MISP, integrate these feeds into Wazuh to enable dynamic threat analysis, and automate alerting in TheHive to enhance the organization's ability to rapidly respond to cyber threats.
 Additionally, the framework will utilize the MITRE ATT&CK navigator to map detected threats to adversary Tactics, Techniques, and Procedures (TTPs), thereby enhancing the understanding and mitigation of potential security breaches.

 ## Proposed Solution Architecture
 ![Capstone_Flow2 drawio](https://github.com/arviiyer/CTI-Framework/assets/26136879/15c512a5-237d-419b-931f-4223ff843cfd)